steviebeenz/JI-Anticheat/README.md

 # I forked this as I knew Terminalsin would make this private again.
-Why would he keep his code public?
-Here is an archive of it.
+This is not a crack, leak or similar, its just a fork of what Ghast (JI Janitor Author) had public on his github.

 # JI Anticheat
  New generation of anticheating